beekayg15/beekayg15/README.md

 <h3>Get to know me :dart: </h3>

+- Cryptography Engineer @ <a href="https://nexus.xyz/" target="_blank">Nexus</a>
 - Take a closer look at my profile @ <a href="https://beekayg15.github.io/" target="_blank">beekayg15.github.io/</a>
-- Grad Student at NYU, Courant Institute of Mathematical Sciences
+- MS CS at NYU, Courant Institute of Mathematical Sciences & BE CSE @ PSG College of Technology
 - Take a quick peek into my <a href = "https://github.com/beekayg15/Accolades">achievements</a>
 - Learning and Working on Cryptography and ZK projects
 - Competitive Programmer @ CodeForces, Hackerrank and CodeChef
-- BE Computer Science Student @ PSG College of Technology
-- Eager to work on open source projects

 ---